 This course will review the major concepts, theories, and models that contribute to effective communication and leadership across cultural differences.
-Topics include cultural intelligence, time and space orientation, cultural dimensions and social styles, and global leadership.
-Emphasis is placed on building the capacity to leverage cultural diversity as a resource for learning and effectiveness in a variety of organizational settings.
-Prerequisite: ETH 501
+Topics include cultural intelligence, time and

 LED 560 Leadership and Strategy

 A key responsibility of the leadership within any organization is that of driving the grand strategy or strategies that the organization should follow.
 Joining leadership theory with strategic planning theory, this course is focused on the process by which leaders establish the long-term strategic direction of the organization.
 Prerequisite: ETH 501; MGT 506